microsoft/vso-agent/docs/onprem.md

 If you have Server and Agent without internet access, it's possible to download and agent to a thumbdrive from a computer that has internet access (you need it to download :)) and then then use that to stamp out agents on your private network agent machines.

 Run the Install steps above and simply copy that created folder to a thumbdrive.
 From the private agent, copy that folder and then follow the steps after Install to configure the agent.

+After copying the folder from the thumbdrive, ensure the logged on account has rwx permissions